ibm-cloud-docs/pattern-pvs-aix-resiliency/compute-design.md

 - Optimize the shared processor pool costs by paying for compute capacity when needed.

-The shared processor pool reserves only compute capacity, not the memory.
+The shared processor pool (SPP) reserves only compute capacity, not the memory.
 For more information, see [The shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP) and in [Managing shared processor pools](https://www.ibm.com/docs/en/power9?topic=systems-managing-shared-processor-pools){: external}.